kefayuan/kefayuan.github.io/ProblemSolvingUsingJava/Chapter02.md

 5 + 5
 $$

-But next comes a paragraph with an inline math statement:$ 5 + 5 $
+But next comes a paragraph with an inline math statement: $ 5 + 5 $

 Here, have some $$\pi$$.
 The greatest equation known to man is: